ptaffs/spines/README.md

 playlists can be named by type inorder that the GUI presents studio albums, classical, compilation then soundtrack:
 <ul><li>album.m3u or album.cue for traditional studio albums</li><li>sountrack.m3u or soundtrack.cue for movie sountrack albums</li><li>compilation or classical for those album types.</li></ul>

 Screen recording showing Spines! load:

 https://github.com/user-attachments/assets/5d9706c8-a6ea-432b-9bb0-4b03ef1097ca

+I Still Haven't Found What I’m Looking For

+Our large digital libraries have failed to recreate the same inspiring browsing experience as their physical counterparts.
+Walk into a small bookshop, or an apartment with shelves of records, or leaf through family photo albums, and you’ll be compelled to look—recognizing some items and becoming nostalgic or curious about others.
+The magic of looking vanishes on your e-reader, music app, or whatever you use for photos.
+Most of these solutions fall back on cover-artwork thumbnails of the most recently added or alphabetically first (Aaron Neville, ABBA, Air) twelve of two hundred—or two thousand—library items.

+We could give up, because the obvious problem is that display shelving is larger than a monitor, and there’s some element of peripheral vision needed for the real thing.
+Also, Digital Rights Management prevents innovation because the library isn’t truly yours.
+And while some interesting developments in Photos will slice your collection by location, recognized faces, and timestamps, that only works where the data is available and accurate.
+These tools can give you the ability to see all your photos on a globe, reveal insights, and allow a deep dive.

+Music really interests me, and I'm leveraging fair use to rip my CDs and LPs.
+I had the idea of representing my collection of albums as a book-shelf view but on the screen.
+After literally years of imagining how this might work, I have a prototype and wanted to share a couple of issues.
+The banner here on LinkedIn is a screen-grab.

+First, there’s no digital “album” format.
+Most software determines albums by reading tags embedded in music track files, matching the album and artist names, putting them in track number order, and calling it done.
+This depends on impeccable tagging and creates phantom albums from orphaned tracks and albums with missing tracks.
+The solution I came up with was to create a playlist (m3u) for each album I wanted visible on-the-shelf, ignoring existing tags.
+I used the unofficial fields #EXTALB and #EXTART for album title (and year) and album artist.

+While cover art is abundant and easily downloaded from the web, there is an absence of spine images.
+For a while, I thought I might display the left edge of the cover, as though it were a badly folded vinyl sleeve, but an awful lot of my albums are white, or have white edges, so that didn’t work.
+Album spines really are miniature works of art.
+They often represent a label identity with recognizable hallmarks, color blocks, or catalog numbers.
+Scanning your own CDs spines requires dismantling the brittle jewel case to remove the tray paper, on repeat.

+Making playlists and scanning covers is an unsolved faff.
+The most contentious issue is what order to sort the albums.
+I went with what I have on my shelves: grouped by artist, then in release order—which is why I need the year in the title.
+Most software will put Pet Shop Boys – Behaviour before Please—which is patently wrong.
+Then there are all Taylor Swift’s versions, which, if you’re curious, I put in new-release order.
+Read Nick Hornby’s High Fidelity (Fiction, Author A–Z, “Hornby, Nick”) for other ways to sort albums.